Ensemble of student actors rehearsing on stage, reading from scripts

-Two students in glitzy costumes on stage Watch our 2023 showreel
+Two Drama students acting on stage with a single bed behind them Watch our 2024 showreel

 Studying Drama at ARU